diegocaboj/MAD_2024_DiegoCabo_LuciaZayas_Flutter/README.md

 Custom Location:
 Enter manually latitude, longitude, and distance in the "Filter by" option to see which parking lots are in these distance in meters.

 6. Map View
-Access Map View:
 Tap the map view to see parking spots on a map.

 7. Logging Out
-Go to the app menu and select the logout option to log out.
+Go to the app menu and select the logout option in settings to log out.

 Participants
 List of MAD developers: